-Gwen Stefani Is Still An Extraordinary Contradiction
+The New Gwen Stefani Is A Lot Like The Old One

 When Rolling Stone compiled a list of “The Ten Worst Bands of the Nineties,” it explained Bush’s placement at No. 7 this way: “Imagine how frustrating the grunge revolution must have been for the major labels.
 They suddenly had this new generation of rock bands selling millions of records, but none of them were easy to manage.
 They were too busy doing heroin, refusing to make videos or launch proper tours and generally bemoaning the fact that they were popular. ...
 By 1994 the labels were sick of putting up with the nonsense.
 Enter a band like Bush.
 Gavin Rossdale was happy to tour all year round, pose for the cover of Rolling Stone with his shirt off and generally do whatever it took to sell records.
 He was friendly, docile and looked like a model.
 This was the kind of rock star they dreamed about.”

 The same could be said for Stefani.
 Sure, there was turmoil over the way the media flocked to her, often at the expense of the rest of the members of No Doubt, but the band was good-spirited about it — and even poked fun at it in the video for “Don’t Speak.”
-When No Doubt first went on world tour, Stefani, then well into her twenties, admitted her favorite drink was a Shirley Temple.
+When No Doubt first went on a world tour, Stefani, then well into her twenties, admitted her favorite drink was a Shirley Temple.
 “I’m totally a goody-good, I have to admit,” she said.
 “I’m learning how to drink beer.
 I think I like Corona a little bit.”
 Years later, Vogue underlined just how “innately poised and well-mannered” she was from the start: “As rough-and-tumble as she gets onstage, Stefani leaves that attitude behind when the concert’s over.
 There are no Courtney Love histrionics, no Janet Jackson–style wardrobe malfunctions, no J.Lo diva routines.
 She’s a rare rock star who has it both ways.”

 Advertisement